 Over the course of my career, I’ve done a lot of voice over recording for Nickelodeon and PBS.
 Working with animated kids’ TV and games is a total blast.
 But recording dialogue with child actors is very different from working with adult actors.
 So I thought it would be helpful to share a few things I’ve learned.

 - Give kids lots of breaks.
 Because they are eager to please, often kids will not admit when they are tired, hungry, or thirsty.
-Make sure to insist on a 5-10 minute break every hour or so to ensure the actor is comfortable and to keep his/her energy up.
+Make sure to insist on a 5-10 minute break at least every hour or so to ensure the actor is comfortable and to keep his/her energy up.
 We also keep healthy snacks around for the talent.

 - Schedule shorter sessions.
 Most actors seem to produce diminishing returns around three to four hours.
 I wouldn’t recommend scheduling sessions lasting any longer than that.